 You can fill these low-carb pumpkin pancakes with the fillings of your choice.
 It is delicious as a savory pumpkin crepe.
 I highly recommend this delicious combo of whipped coconut cream, chopped pecan, and sugar-free flavored maple syrup.
 To make your own sugar free whipped coconut cream, you need:

 - Canned Coconut cream – make sure it contains more than 91% of coconut cream, or it won’t work.

 - Stevia Vanilla drops

-Scoop out the thick cream on top f the can, discard the water.
+Scoop out the thick cream on top of the can, discard the water.
 Whip the cream in a cold bowl as you would do with regular cream.
-After 3 minutes a lovely whipped cream form, flavor with stevia drops.
+After 3 minutes, a lovely whipped cream forms, flavor with stevia drops.

 This is a very easy pumpkin crepe recipe, ready in 15 minutes.
 It tastes delicious for any time of the day, and they are very fulfilling are they are loaded with fiber and protein.

 If pumpkin is not your thing, here are some other delicious keto crepes recipes to try:

 Did You Like This Recipe?

 Cooking Method:One Pan

 The recipes, instructions, and articles on this website should not be taken or used as medical advice.
 You must consult with your doctor before starting on a keto or low-carb diet.
 The nutritional data provided on Sweetashoney is to be used as indicative only.